 One of the biggest surprises of Sony’s E3 2016 press conference was the announcement of Resident Evil VII.
 Not only did the announcement of the game shock the gaming world, but so did the many changes Capcom is bringing to the franchise with this latest installment, like its switch to a first-person viewpoint, and its renewed focus on horror.

 For some, it may be difficult to keep track of all the changes in Resident Evil VII.
 So for those looking to find all of the changes and other relevant information on Resident Evil VII, we’ve compiled everything you need to know in one convenient location.

 Set an unspecified time after the apocalyptic events of Resident Evil 6, Resident Evil VII features an all-new cast of characters.
 Instead of playing as one of the heroes from the previous games, players instead take control of Ethan, a man searching for his missing wife.
 Ethan’s investigation leads him to the Baker family’s dilapidated plantation, and that is when the horror truly begins.

 Lacking the combat prowess of a Leon S. Kennedy or a Chris Redfield, Ethan is helpless against the seemingly supernatural abilities of Jack, Marguerite, and Lucas Baker.
-Ethan will have to do his best to avoid encounters with these intimidating foes while scouring the area for information on his wife’s mysterious disappearance.
+Ethan will have to do his best to avoid the dynamic encounters with these intimidating foes while scouring the area for information on his wife’s mysterious disappearance.